jakearmijo/next-ArmijoPortfolio/blogposts/launch-portfolio-site.md

 </br>

 Congrats!
-Your domain is set up - it may take more time but mine was ready within minuets. <b>http://www.jakearmijo.com</b> was born.
+Your domain is set up - it may take more time but mine was ready within minuets. <a href='http://www.jakearmijo.com'>http://www.jakearmijo.com</a> was born.

 Netlify will also set up the HTTPS certificate via https://letsencrypt.org/donate/.
 This process took a little longer but when I awoke in the morning I had the HTTPS before the URL and my site was not receiving the privacy warning.